Virtual finite-state machine: VFSM execution model

 Figure 2 shows one possible implementation of a VFSM executor.
-Based on this implementation a typical behaviour characteristics must be considered.
+Based on this implementation a typical behavior characteristics must be considered.

-State Table
+State table

-A state table defines all details of the behaviour of a state of a VFSM.
+A state table defines all details of the behavior of a state of a VFSM.
 It consists of three columns; the first column names the state, the second lists virtual conditions built out of input names using the positive logic algebra, and the third column contains the output names:

 Read the table as following: the first two lines define the entry and exit actions of the current state.
 The following lines which do not provide the next state represent the input actions.
 Finally the lines providing the next state represent the state transition conditions and transition actions.
 All fields are optional.
 A pure combinatorial VFSM is possible in cases only where input actions are used, but no state transitions are defined.
 The transition action can be replaced by the proper use of other actions.